epeth0mus/homebridge/README.md

 HomeKit communities can also be found on both [Discord](https://discord.gg/RcV7fa8) and [Reddit](https://www.reddit.com/r/homekit).

+## Details
+Adding Homekit support for any device is possible with Homebridge and Plugins.
+Find More details at [How to Add any Device to Apple HomeKit?](https://kodmy.com/add-any-smarthome-device-to-homekit/)

 ## Installation

 The [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) contains step-by-step instruction on how to install Node.js and setup Homebridge and the [Homebridge UI](https://github.com/oznu/homebridge-config-ui-x) as a service so it automatically starts on boot: